pcockwell/blog/_posts/2017-02-16-ip-whitelisting-through-aws-elb-with-proxy-protocol.md

 A `Config` object is created with the names of both of these files, which in turn creates a `HostsFile` object for each of these.
-The `HostsFile` class parses the contents of the file as per the specifications, and uses the `Radix` library to generate a data structure that represents the IP space covered by that file.
+The `HostsFile` class parses the contents of the file per the specifications, and uses the `Radix` library to generate a data structure that represents the IP space covered by that file.
 It also stores the OS value for the time that file was last modified so that it can provide a mechanism to refresh the data structure if it has been